-Want to expand your career potential?
+Want to expand your potential?
 It all starts with the thoughts that we have and our self-talk (the stories we tell to ourselves).
 Negative and limiting beliefs will contract our potential; positive, and affirming thoughts will help it expand.

-In this article, I’ll share basic concepts of positive thinking, the common stories that people tell themselves that limit their potential, how the power of positive thinking will improve your career and ways in which you can start applying positive thinking in your life so you can start seeing a positive difference in your life.
+In this article, I’ll share basic concepts of positive thinking, the common stories that people tell themselves that limit their potential, how the power of positive thinking will improve your life and ways in which you can start applying positive thinking in your life so you can start seeing a positive difference in your life.

 Table of Contents